-Our latest strategic framework covers our work between April 2020 and March 2025.
-It has been shaped by our trustees, members and staff and is the result of significant research, evaluation and collaboration.
+Our strategic framework covers our work between April 2020 and March 2025.
+It is shaped by our trustees, members and staff and is the result of significant research, evaluation and collaboration.
 Below is a summary that sets out our mission and values, alongside our vision for museums.
 Four aims underpin our work over this period and are supported by priorities for each of our core areas of work.
+In early 2021/22 we reviewed and reprioritised the framework to take into the impacts of the global pandemic and other major societal changes, such as the Black Lives Matter movement.

 Inspiring museums to change lives